-Mr. Murphy's employment agreement provides that Mr. Murphy will serve as vice chairman of both our board and the board of directors of the Bank, for a term commencing on March 23, 2011 and ending on March 31, 2015.
-Under the employment agreement, Mr. Murphy is entitled to an annual base salary of \$185,000 with merit increases, bonus and other incentives, if any, in accordance with the Bank's salary administration program based upon performance, as well as to certain other employment related benefits.
-Upon an involuntary termination of Mr. Murphy's employment by the board of directors without "good cause," as defined in the employment agreement, Mr. Murphy would be entitled to receive all compensation and benefits due to him under the employment agreement as if his employment had not been terminated.
-The employment agreement also contains post-termination non-solicitation covenants for one year after the date of the termination of his employment, except upon his termination by the Bank without "good cause."
+None of our named executive officers has a formal employment agreement.
+Previously, we and the Bank had entered into an employment agreement with Mr. Murphy providing that he would serve as vice chairman of both our board and the board of directors of the Bank, for a term commencing on March 23, 2011 and ending on March 31, 2015.
+Under the employment agreement, Mr. Murphy was entitled to an annual base salary of \$185,000 with merit increases, bonus and other incentives, if any, in accordance with the Bank's salary administration program based upon performance, as well as to certain other employment related benefits.